 STARS 25th Anniversary

 2018 marks 25 years since STARS was founded.
-What started as a small support and information group is now an international patient organisation that has helped many thousands of people receive the correct diagnosis, treatment and support.
+What started as a small support and information group is now an international patient organisation that has helped thousands of people receive the correct diagnosis, treatment and support.

 Trudie Lobban founded the STARS (Syncope Trust And Reflex anoxic Seizures) in 1993 at the request of Prof. John Stephenson, a paediatric neurologist who diagnosed her daughter, Francesca, as having Reflex Anoxic Seizures (RAS).
 Not wanting others to experience what her family had gone through to reach a diagnosis, Trudie agreed.
 The response that followed from other parents demonstrated the overwhelming need for information, support and guidance.